 École Springfield Heights School (ÉSHS) is located in a quiet

-dual-track school, offering English and French Immersion programs.
-Our Kindergarten to Grade 5 enrolment totals 448 students, 84 in English and 364 in French Immersion.
-Staff consists of 24 teaching staff, a principal, a vice-principal, 2 secretaries, 2 music teachers, 2 physical education teachers, a library tech, 8 educational assistants, 2
+dual-track school, offering English and French immersion programs.
+Our kindergarten to Grade 5 enrolment totals 448 students, 84 in English and 364 in French immersion.
+Staff consists of 24 teachers, a principal, a vice-principal, two secretaries, two music teachers, two physical education teachers, a library technician, eight educational assistants, two

-custodians, and 3 custodial aides.
-Our student support service consists of 3
+custodians, and three custodial aides.
+Our student support service consists of three

 resource teachers and a school counsellor.